 Department of Clinical Psychology

-The Department of Clinical Psychology houses two major programs: the Doctor of Philosophy (PhD) and the Doctor of Psychology (PsyD).
-Each program offers a variety of concentration options, which allow students to hone the skills needed to be vital, contributing members to the practice of Clinical Psychology.
+The Department of Clinical Psychology houses two major programs: the Doctor of Philosophy (PhD) in Clinical Psychology and the Doctor of Psychology (PsyD) in Clinical Psychology.
+Each program offers a variety of concentration options, which allow students to hone the skills needed to be vital, contributing members to the practice of clinical psychology.

 Character & Purpose

 The Department of Clinical Psychology is a unique venture in higher education, the purpose of which is to prepare Clinical Psychologists whose understandings and actions are deeply informed by both psychology and the Christian faith.
 The Department seeks to graduate Christian psychologists with a special ability to assist persons on their journeys to spiritual and emotional wholeness.

 The models of training implemented by the department are the scientist-practitioner model (PhD in Clinical Psychology), and the local clinical scientist model (PsyD in Clinical Psychology).
 Each of these reflect a commitment to clinical training grounded in scientific psychology and Christian theology.

 The distinctiveness of Fuller's program lies in the attempt to integrate psychology and theology in theory, research, and practice.
 To this end, students are encouraged to refine their own appropriation of faith (intrapersonal integration), reflect upon the ways in which the data of both disciplines can be fused (conceptual integration), research the intersections of faith and behavior (experimental integration), and share insights with those in related vocations (inter-professional integration).
 Most importantly, students are encouraged to develop their own synergy of psychology and theology in clinical practice (professional integration).
 Graduates of this program are qualified to do research, to teach, and to offer mental health services in both the church and wider community, including hospitals, private practice, churches, missions agencies, and higher education.